grifart/tables/README.md

 This package provides a `Composite` condition that lets you compose the most complex trees of boolean logic together, and a set of most common conditions such as equality, comparison, and null-checks.
 For a complete list, look into the [`Conditions/functions.php`](../src/Conditions/functions.php) file.

 In addition to these, you can also write your own conditions by implementing the `Condition` interface.
-It defines the sole method `toSql()` which is expected to return an array compatible with [Dibi](https://github.com/dg/dibi).
+It defines the sole method `toSql()` which is expected to return a [Dibi](https://github.com/dg/dibi) expression.

 Take a look at how a `LIKE` condition could be implemented.
-It maps to a `LIKE` database operation with two operands, a sub-expression (more on that below), and a pattern mapped to a database text:
+It maps to a `LIKE` database operation with two operands – a sub-expression (more on that below), and a pattern mapped to a database text:

 ```php
 use Grifart\Tables\Expression;